stormpath/stormpath-documentation/source/saml_idp_guides.rst

 #.
 Copy your Directory's "Assertion Consumer Service URL" into both the "ACS (Consumer) URL Validator" and "ACS (Consumer) URL" fields.

 #.
 Now click on **Parameters** in the App navigation pane.
-On this page, all need to ensure that your "Email (SAML NameID)" field has the value "Email", which it should by default.
+On this page, you need to ensure that your "Email (SAML NameID)" field has the value "Email", which it should by default.

 Step 4: Configure Your Application in Stormpath
 -----------------------------------------------